SJT statement on phone bookings – 1 October 2021 (for applicants with approved reasonable adjustments who need to book

 The Situational Judgement Test (SJT) is a test for employment and not a medical school exam.
-It is part of the selection process for entry to the Foundation and Academic Foundation Programme (AFP) to test the attributes needed to work as a foundation doctor.
+It is part of the selection process for entry to the Foundation and Specialised Foundation Programme (SFP) to test the attributes needed to work as a foundation doctor.

 Who needs to take the SJT?

 All applicants for the two-year foundation programme (provisionally registered doctors) need to sit the SJT and achieve a satisfactory score in accordance with the national person specification.

 All applicants to the F2-Standalone Programme need to sit a separate SJT.
 For FAQs specific to either the 2 Year Foundation Programme or the F2 Stand-alone Programme, please refer to the relevant section below.

 You will have the option to apply for reasonable adjustments on the national FP allocation.
 There is no separate form required and evidence is not required at the time of application, but may be requested as needed.
 The application form allows you to select the adjustment(s) you need.